-How Green Flower is driving medical cannabis education
+How Green Flower Media is driving medical cannabis education

 In 2020, sweeping changes that revolutionized the cannabis industry over the past few years will continue at an accelerated pace.
 In Canada, patients and consumers will now have access to edibles and, in the US, several states will begin recreational sales.
 We will also likely see continued expansion of medical cannabis programs.
 These ever-evolving policies are a huge win for patients and consumers but add to a growing problem among healthcare professionals–how to meet the demands of an expanding population seeking guidance on how to best incorporate cannabis into their lives.